An analytic invariant of G_2 manifolds: The extended - nu- invariant

 \subsection{An intrinsic formula}

-Let~$M$ be a closed spin 7-manifold with tangent bundle~$TM\to M$ and with a fixed real spinor bundle~$SM\to M$, which is of rank~$8$.
+Let~$M$ be a closed spin 7-manifold with tangent bundle $TM\to M$ and with a fixed real spinor bundle~$SM\to M$, which is of rank~$8$.
 A {\em $G_2$-structure\/} on~$M$ can be identified with a Riemannian metric together with a unit spinor field~$s\in\Gamma(SM)$ (up to sign), see~\cite[Section~2.2]{CrN}.
 We will consider $G_2$-structures up to homotopy and spin diffeomorphism.
 Note that homotopy classes of \gtstr s correspond to homotopy classes of non-vanishing spinor fields.
+Hence, we may write~$\nu(s)$ for~$\nu(\phy)$.

 As a spin 7-manifold, $M$ can be represented as the spin boundary of a compact spin 8-manifold~$W$.
 Let~$\chi(W)$ and~$\sigma(W)$ denote the Euler characteristic and the signature of~$W$.
 We identify~$SM$ with~$S^+W|_M$ in a natural way and extend~$s$ to~$\bar s\in\Gamma(S^+W)$.
-The spinor bundles~$SM$ and~$S^+W$ can be given natural orientations, where we follow the convention of~\cite{CrN}.
+The spinor bundles~$SM$ and~$S^+W$ can be given natural orientations, where we follow the convention of~\cite[\S2.3]{CrN}.
 Assuming that~$\bar s$ is transverse to the zero section~$W\subset S^+W$, let~$n(\bar s)$ denote the number of zeros of~$\bar s$, counted with sign.

 \begin{dfn}[Crowley--Nordstr\"om {\cite{CrN}}] The $\nu$-invariant of~$(M,s)$ is defined as

 \end{dfn}

 In fact, in~\cite[Definition~1.2]{CrN} the manifold~$W$ is assumed to carry a $\Spin(7)$-structure that induces the given $G_2$-structure on~$M=\partial W$.
 We find it more convenient to work without this restriction.
 This introduces the additional term~$-2n(\bar s)$, see~\cite[Section~3.2]{CrN}.